 The ceca branch off the small intestine and absorb water contained in the fecal matter as it passes through.
 They serve several purposes, one of which is to ferment matter not previously broken down.
 The ceca empty out their oh-so-foul-smelling contents several times a day.
 Cecal poop has a different texture and color from other droppings, it also has an extra heavy dose of STINK, however it is a very good indication that the digestive tract is working properly.
 Cecal poop color can range from yellow to black.

-Normal fecal matter with urates on top (white cap)
+Normal chicken fecal matter with urates on top (white cap).

-The darker the cecal poop, the higher the stink ratio.
+Cecal chicken poop, normal.
+The darker the cecal poop, the higher the stink ratio as a general observation.

 Broody Poop- Normal